 How long does a wood roof last?

 Wood roofs come in two types: rustic shakes and machine-cut shingles.
-Neither are as practical as more modern materials like asphalt – particularly in hot, humid climates – but many people find them aesthetically pleasing.
+Neither are as practical as more modern materials like asphalt﹘particularly in hot, humid climates﹘ but many people find them aesthetically pleasing.
 In fact, other materials are often made to look like wood.

 How long does a slate roof last?

-Plus, slate tiles are heavy, so your costs could go even higher if you have to reinforce your home’s framework to support the weight.
+But remember, durability isn’t forever.
+Wear and tear continually weakens your roof, so you may have to replace your slate roof in just 25 years – or sooner.
+That’s even more true for soft slate tiles.
+Plus, slate tiles are heavy, so your material costs could be expensive if you have to reinforce your home’s framework to support the weight.

 How long does built-up roofing last?